genis96/Template-3--PhotoGallery/README.md

 # Template-3--PhotoGallery
-HTML / CSS3 / GridBox
+HTML / CSS3 / GridBox - click link for the image